metacosm/booster-common/README.md

 Run `for-all-boosters.sh -h` for an overview of what the script can do and how to use it.

+Note that some commands can have the opportunity to run a command *after* all the boosters are processed.
+This is accomplished using the `postCmd` variable when command line arguments are parsed.
+An example of this is the `catalog` command which calls `postCmd="open_catalog_pr"` when the command is initialized.
+This results in the `open_catalog_pr` function being called *once* when all the boosters are processed.

 ### Dependencies

 * bash 4.3 (to be able to use associative arrays).
 On macOS, `brew install bash` and make sure that `/usr/local/bin` is before `/bin` in your path.